crate/crate-pdo/docs/getting-started.md

 ## Install

-Once the package has been configured as a dependency, you can install it, like:
+Once the package has been configured as a dependency, you can install it.

 ```shell
 composer install